pvernier/csv2geojson/README.md

 # csv2geojson

-A CLI to convert CSV to GeoJSON from a file or URL.
+A CLI to convert CSV to GeoJSON from a file, folder or URL.

 ## Download